Hele-Shaw limit of chemotaxis-Navier-Stokes flows: Preliminary lemmas

 \end{appendices}

-\textbf{Acknowledgments} L.-Y. Shou is supported by National Natural Science Foundation of China (Grant No. 12301275).
+\textbf{Acknowledgments} We are very thankful to the referees for carefully reading our paper and giving us insightful suggestions/comments, which greatly improve the presentation of our manuscript.
+L.-Y. Shou is supported by National Natural Science Foundation of China (Grant No. 12301275).
 L. Wu is partially supported by National Natural Science Foundation of China (Grant No. 12401133) and the Guangdong Basic and Applied Basic Research Foundation (2025B151502069).

 \textbf{Conflict of interest.} The authors do not have any possible conflicts of interest.